Your tracking app is guessing. Your body is not.

 This is the order I recommend.
 First, learn to chart with a teacher.
 Second, use Read Your Body or Cyclisity as the place where you keep your charts.
 The app is not the problem.
 The app as your authority on your own body is the problem.

-Schedule a Free 15-Minute ConsultWhat charting gives you that no app can
+What charting gives you that no app can

 More than that, you will have the skill for the rest of your reproductive life.
 Apps can be deleted.
 Subscriptions can be cancelled.
 The skill of reading your own body is permanent.

-Adding cervical fluid observation, taught by someone who can review your charts, takes you from "after the fact" to "in real time."
+Adding cervical fluid observation, taught by someone who can review your charts, takes you from after the fact to in real time.
 That is the difference that matters when the goal is conception.

 If your app has been letting you down